ronnytorresmtz/vue-login/README.md

-# Vue Login with Avatar
+# Vue Login with an Avatar
-Vue Login with Avatar using Laravel Passport to access a Laravel API
+Vue Login with an Avatar using Laravel Passport to access a Laravel API

 ## TODO
 1. Code a Vue Login Form Component